Élton (footballer, born 1988)

-Élton Martins da Cruz (born 4 November 1988), or simply Élton, is a Brazilian footballer who plays as a midfielder for East Riffa Club.
+Élton Martins da Cruz (born 4 November 1988), or simply Élton, is a Brazilian professional footballer who plays as a midfielder for East Riffa Club.

 Career

 Born in Belo Horizonte, Minas Gerais, Élton played in the youth teams of América (MG) and Atlético Mineiro before joining Corinthians in 2007.
 While with Corinthians, he would spend most of the time on loan.
-He was loaned to Profute, before making his first move abroad, to Serbia, as he was loaned on February 5, 2009, to FK Teleoptik.
+He was loaned to Profute, before making his first move abroad, to Serbia, as he was loaned on 5 February 2009, to FK Teleoptik.
 He made 8 appearances and scored 2 goals during the second half of the 2008–09 Serbian League Belgrade season.
 Playing along compatriots Washington Santana da Silva, Alex dos Santos Gonçalves and Jefferson Madeira, they helped Teleoptik to finish 2nd in the 2008–09 Serbian League Belgrade, one of Serbian 3rd tiers, thus earning promotion to the 2009–10 Serbian First League.

 After playing in Serbian second level, he returned to Brazil, however he would be loaned again, this time to Taubaté where he will play in the Série B of the Campeonato Paulista until the end of 2009.

 In 2010, he left Corinthians and moved to Spain, where after playing one season with Antequera CF and another with CD Puertollano, he joined in summer 2012 RCD Espanyol B. Next he spent a season playing in Iraq with Zakho FC.